sunfishcode/wasm-reference-manual/WebAssembly.md

    [enumeration of the Known Sections](#known-sections).
  - Custom sections are required to start their payload with an [identifier] *name*.
- - The encoding for the module is required to be exactly the length of the data that encodes it
+ - The encoding for the module is required to consist exclusively of the header and the sections.
  - The requirements of every component [encoding type] of the module are required.